apollographql/apollo-server/docs/source/features/subscriptions.md

 The native Apollo Server 2.0 supports GraphQL subscriptions without additional configuration.
 Subscriptions are GraphQL operations that watch events emitted from Apollo Server.
-All integration that allow http servers, such as express and hapi, contain the ability support GraphQL subscriptions As example we want to display a list of post that contains author and comment (Query) and we want to add a post to them (Mutation).
+All integration that allow http servers, such as express and hapi, contain the ability support GraphQL subscriptions.
+As example we want to display a list of post that contains author and comment (Query) and we want to add a post to them (Mutation).

 The following examples use a publish and subscribe primitive to generate the events that notify a subscription.